Wild Things: Stub

 From playful bears to majestic birds of prey, Lueb begins the creative process with his sketch pad.
 He references each subject for habits and definition from nature books and magazines.
 For more difficult pieces he makes a clay model.

-Once he has "found the animal in the log", he begins work with a chainsaw to cut and shape the wood.
+Once he has “found the animal in the log”, he begins work with a chainsaw to cut and shape the wood.
 Lueb then refines the definition of each piece using a carving disc.
 Detailing is etched with a rotary tool and chisels.
 He uses museum quality glass eyes, and then air brushes the carving with colored stains.
-Several applications of quality Spar Urethane preserves and protects the wood.
 All of his work is signed and dated.